-Approximately [7]% or ₱[400] to ₱[500] million of the net proceeds from the sale of the Offer Shares will be used to augment the Group's working capital requirements in order to support the expanded business activities driven by strategic acquisition and product portfolio expansion initiatives.
+Approximately 1% or ₱57.0 million of the net proceeds from the sale of the Offer Shares will be used to augment the Group's working capital requirements in order to support the expanded business activities driven by strategic acquisition and product portfolio expansion initiatives.
 The Company intends to implement its proposed use of proceeds in relation to "Working Capital" through its Subsidiaries by way of on-lending or equity infusion or a combination of both.